Full-Stack-Development-Training/RESTful-APIs-exercise/README.md

 # RESTful-APIs-exercise

 - Create RESTful API
-- Use ROBO 3T database
+- Create a database using Robo 3T